Best Places to Watch the Sydney to Hobart Race

 The starter’s gun will sound at 1 pm with a warning shot ten minutes earlier.
-However, boats will start getting into a position from much earlier, and the harbour is a pretty incredible site with all the competitor and spectator vessels filling this usually spacious waterway.
+However, boats will start getting into a position from much earlier, and the harbour is a pretty incredible site with all the competitors and spectator vessels filling this usually spacious waterway.

 Where does the race actually start?

-Where are the best places to watch the start of the Sydney to Hobart race
+Where is the best places to watch the start of the Sydney to Hobart race